soyart/artnoi.com/artnoi.com/src/blog/2025/gig/index.md

     This is the final nail in the coffin.
 Once other competitor/smaller platforms die, power is centralized in one or very few hands.
 This gives unprecendented power for these apps over drivers and restaurants.

-When these 3 things happen, the platform got unprecedented unchecked leverage against all stakeholders.
+When these 3 things happen, the platform got unprecedented unchecked leverage against all stakeholders, including the government.
+Now that the time is ripe to finally focus on profitability, they slowly introduce enshittification.

-And as they exploit that power, their services become more expensive and shittier, i.e. enshittification.

 ## Enshittification